arthurandreev/JavaHealeniumPOC/README.md

 # SeleniumWithSelfHealingCode
-Maven Java Selenium project to showcase self healing code capability powered by healenium docker backend
+Java Selenium project to showcase self healing code capability powered by healenium docker backend

 # Project overview
 This project has been created to showcase the capability of integrating Healenium library into a Maven Java Selenium project.